 Salmonidae (pink fish to you and me) are particularly frequent victims of fishastrophe.
 Look away while grilling and your tasty, fatty salmon fillet turns into compressed sawdust.
 Poaching isn’t always the solution: I’ve had (or attempted to have) poached fish tasteless and dry as anything.

 It is really tricky to hit the moment of doneness-yet-succulence.
-I can eat my salmon raw but most people will balk at translucent fish flesh.
-True, those people will probably not mind the desiccation but we all strive at perfection, don’t we?
-Moist needs, moist must.
+Personally, I can eat my salmon raw but most people will balk at translucent fish flesh.
+True, those people will probably not mind the desiccation but cooking is about more than just 'not minding'.
+We should all strive at perfection!